mcinglis/c-style/readme.md

 #### Initialize strings as arrays, and use `sizeof` for byte size

 Always initialize your string literals as arrays, unless you have a very good reason.
-Then, with an array variable, you can use it with `sizeof` to get the byte size, rather than something error-prone and slow like `strlen( s ) + 1`.
+Then, with an array variable, you can use it with `sizeof` to get the byte size, rather than something error-prone like `strlen( s ) + 1` or `#define`ing the number.

 ``` c
 // Good